BUDGETING & ACCOUNTING

-After you leave the US, vendor payments are still being made, and changes such as student withdrawals are still possible, which will affect the amount of funds available in the program budget.
+After you leave the US, changes such as student withdrawals are still possible, which could affect the amount of funds available in the program budget.
 There is also the potential for changes due to unforeseen circumstances at any time throughout the program.

 On-Site Budgeting & Re-budgeting

 For the duration of the program, remain aware of the on-site funds available in the program budget.
 Unless you have been notified by UNL Education Abroad or your College leadership, no additional funds exist to cover over-spending.
 UNL Education Abroad strongly discourages on-site re-budgeting of your program.
 On-site re-budgeting refers to adding details such as excursions, meals, etc. to your program while the program is in progress.
 This is often the result of a perceived surplus of funds at the time that the program is starting.
 Program participants are aware of expected out-of-pocket expenses.
 If you would like to add an activity, ask program participants if they are willing to pay for it out-of-pocket, or make the activity optional.

 To be eligible for reimbursement for your program account, every expense that you incur, either before or during the Education Abroad program, must be properly receipted according to the standards of the University Accounting Office.
 Any expenses not properly receipted will not be covered.